-Figure skating: ISU clears Bell after warm-up collision with rival Eun
+Figure skating: ISU clears Bell after warm-up collision with rival Lim

-(Reuters) - The International Skating Union has cleared Mariah Bell of causing intentional harm after the American was accused of colliding into 16-year-old South Korean rival Eun Soo Lim in the final warm-up session ahead of the world championships in Japan.
+(Reuters) - The International Skating Union has cleared Mariah Bell of causing intentional harm after the American was accused of colliding into 16-year-old South Korean rival Lim Eun-soo in the final warm-up session ahead of the world championships in Japan.

 The ISU said it had been made aware of a statement published by the Korea Skating Union on March 21 about the incident.